AhmedSarhan/holo-github/README.md

 - I have stored the `REACT_APP_API_URL` and the `FirebaseConfig` values in the Github repo secrets which seem very secure and easily accessible by the github actions [see here] (https://github.com/AhmedSarhan/holo-github/blob/main/.github/workflows/firebase-hosting-merge.yml)

-- I have created two CI/CD one for what should be the projects production connected to the `main` branch and deploys on each new commit to the `main` branch with the caveat that the user cannot commit to the `main` branch directly and have only one path which is `pull-request`.
+- I have created two CI/CD one for what should be the projects production connected to the `main` branch and deploys on each new commit to the `main` branch with the caveat that the "No one" can commit to the `main` branch directly and the only path is `pull-request`.

 - The `pull-request` approach mentioned above would be vey beneficial in a team setup as you can prevent merging without a PR review and approval, this means you usually have a code-review, keeping the code quality at a good level "very opinionated at my side 😁".